jacobtread/jacobtread.com/src/content/blog/interlink.md

 ![Cargo Downloads](https://img.shields.io/crates/d/interlink?style=for-the-badge)

-This blog post covers the creation of my async framework **Interlink** which I make use of in my **Pocket Relay** project for managing shared states and communication between asyncronous entities.
+This blog post covers the creation of my async framework **Interlink** which I make use of in my **Pocket Relay** project for managing shared states and communication between asynchronous entities.
 You can find the source code for **Interlink** on it [GitHub](https://github.com/jacobtread/interlink)

 ## Inspriation

-While working on **Pocket Relay** my project was a mess of different frameworks ([Tokio](https://tokio.rs/), and [Actix](https://actix.rs/)) and I was plauged by having to have locks all throughout the project.
-This made the developer experience quite poor and also introduced alot of complexity to the project with having to manage all the locks everywhere.
+While working on **Pocket Relay** my project was a mess of different frameworks ([Tokio](https://tokio.rs/), and [Actix](https://actix.rs/)) and I was plagued by having to have locks all throughout the project.
+This made the developer experience quite poor and also introduced a lot of complexity to the project with having to manage all the locks everywhere.

 While searching for a solution a few times I attempted to port the project over to the [Actix Actors](https://actix.rs/docs/actix/actor) async pattern.
-Porting to Actix Actors completey removed the original problem with needing lots of locks for everything.
+Porting to Actix Actors completely removed the original problem with needing lots of locks for everything.
 However, it introduced a performance bottleneck due to the Actors side of actix being single threaded which also caused issues as at the time **Pocket Relay** ran many services as a monolith which didn't play nicely running on a single thread.

 > NOTE: I think its possible to do multi-threading with actix actors however I spent far too long attempting to without getting